 Gadsby's Tavern in Old Town Alexandria is a historic landmark dating back to the 18th century and was frequented by George Washington, Thomas Jefferson, John Adams, James Madison, and James Monroe.
 The food is excellent, and the atmosphere exudes late 18th-century charm, featuring dishes that have been served here since 1770 served on candlelit dining tables.Continue to 9 of 10 below.

 09 of 10

 Hank's Oyster Bar has become a neighborhood hotspot, offering a small, friendly, and casual restaurant in which to gather with friends.
 Hank's four locations in the Washington, D.C. area serve some of the freshest seafood around and even feature daily half-priced raw bar options from 10 p.m. to 12 a.m.

 This modern American Brasserie offers a unique venue in the former home to the Columbia Steam Engine Fire Company, which dates back to 1871.
 The menu features seasonal dishes ranging from the raw bar to housemade sausages and farmstead cheeses, steamed mussels, Chophouse steaks, and daily fresh plates.
 With seating options available in multiple dining rooms, an atrium, and an outdoor patio, this restaurant in the heart of Old Town is perfect any time of year.

 If you're planning to travel to Old Town Alexandria in the early part of the year, Restaurant Week is a great way to try out some of the best dining the city has to offer for a fraction of the price.
-Running from January 26 through February 4 in 2018, Restaurant Week features $20 to $35 fixed-rate meals at a number of the above establishments.
+Restaurant Week features $20 to $35 fixed-rate meals at a number of the above establishments.